fp7mplane/protocol-ri/doc/protocol-spec.md

 Workflows in mPlane are built around the _capability - specification - result_ cycle.
 Capabilities, specifications, and results are kinds of __statements__: a capability is a statement that a component can perform some action (generally a measurement); a specification is a statement that a client would like a component to perform the action advertised in a capability; and a result is a statement that a component measured a given set of values at a given point in time according to a specification.

-Messages outside this nominal cycle are referred to as __notifications__, as they notify clients or components of conditions within the measurement infrastructure itself, as opposed to containing informations about measurements or observations.
+Other types of messages outside this nominal cycle are also supported: Withdrawals, Interrupts, Receipts, Redemptions, Indirections, and Exceptions.
+These notify clients or components of conditions within the measurement infrastructure itself, as opposed to containing information about measurements or observations.

 Messages may also be grouped together into a single message, referred to as an __envelope__.